UnBonWhisky/Translator-Bot/README.md

 * No insults, whether in DM, in the support command or in the support server will be allowed.
 * Respect ToS of Discord and Github, depending on the platform used to communicate.

 By using this bot, you agree to all of the rules above.
-In case of non-compliance with these rules, it is our right to ban you from using the bot, or banning you from using the server in an entire server.
+In case of non-compliance with these rules, it is our right to ban you from using the bot, or banning you from using the bot in an entire server.

 ---